yalelibrary/yul-dc-camerata/README.md

 version number.
 Paste in the release notes for this version from the changelog you generated.
 In the release notes, split out `Features`, `Bug Fixes`, and `Other`
+7. Move any tickets that were included in this release from `For Release` to `Ready for Acceptance`